The Incit teams

 Themes addressed

-Coordinated by F. Altare, F. Jotereau, E. Godefroy
+Coordinated by E. Godefroy, F. Altare,

 Development of nucleic acid vaccination vectors and use of these vectors as tools to modulate inflammation.